What is an AGV vehicle

 Automated Guided Vehicle Applications

 AGVs are used across many industries to automate material handling and improve efficiency.
-Common applications include:
+Common applications include warehouses, manufacturing plants, and logistics centers where companies often look for an automated guided vehicle for sale to enhance productivity and reduce labor costs.

 Warehouses: